 It's a fit-and-forget contraceptive, which means you do not have to remember to use it regularly like condoms or the pill.

-There are two types of IUDs: the copper coil and a hormone IUD (Mirena and Jaydess.)
+There are two types of IUDs: the copper coils and hormone IUDs (Mirena and Jaydess).

 Condoms are the only contraceptive that protect you against sexually transmitted infections (STIs).

 When used perfectly, they prevent pregnancy in 98% of cases, but this is closer to 85% in real life.